xinthose/ng-openvpn-status/INSTALL.md

 - edit the `.conf` file in `/etc/openvpn` for Linux or the `.ovpn` file in `C:\Program Files\OpenVPN\config` in Windows
   - Reference the manual for your version of OpenVPN: <https://openvpn.net/community-resources/reference-manual-for-openvpn-2-6/>
-- Add this line to your config file: `management 127.0.0.1 7505`
+- Add this line to your config file: `management 127.0.0.1 7505 pw-file`
   - `127.0.0.1`: only allows connections to the management interface from programs running on this computer locally (for security)
-    - you can change this to `0.0.0.0` to allow connections from outside of the computer, if you do, please specify a password file for security and add it to the end of the management line: `management 0.0.0.0 7505 pw-file`
+    - you can change this to `0.0.0.0` to allow connections from outside of the computer
-      - `pw-file` is a file that only contains your password with no spaces or new lines
   - `7505`: any port not being used on this computer, use different ports for multiple OpenVPN servers running on the same computer
+  - `pw-file` is a file that only contains your password with no spaces or new lines in the same directory as the config file
+    - I recommend using a random password generator tool like [LastPass](https://www.lastpass.com/features/password-generator#generatorTool) to create your password
 - save the config file and restart your OpenVPN service (will close all current connections)
   - Linux: `service openvpn restart`
   - Windows: open the `Services` app, find `OpenVPNService`, right click it and tell it to restart